 With the holiday season right around the corner, if you are like us, you will be itching to get on the road and experience Christmas in another part of the world.
-From Christmas markets to hitting the alpine ski slopes, Europe is a haven of breathtaking destinations.
+From Christmas markets to alpine ski slopes, Europe is a haven of breathtaking destinations.
 The million dollar question you may be asking is where to spend Christmas in Europe this year should you decide to pay a visit there?
 The Christmas season frequently brings the best out of many locations around the world, even if the weather does not always cooperate.

 If you follow Bing Crosby’s dream of enjoying the holiday festivities during a White Christmas, there are many parts of the world that may offer the perfect getaway.
 Or perhaps you are content taking a stroll around the idyllic Christmas markets while being serenaded by the sound of Christmas carols echoing around the village surroundings of a European mountain town.
 Whatever your preference, Europe has it all!